PsichiX/emergent/book/src/decision_makers/finite_state_machine.md

-We could still keep them together but it's good to make methods do only the job they describe - that will allow user to for example run decision making at lower frequency than the states update (for the sake of this tutorial we will call them together in enemy `tick` just for the smplification).
+We could still keep them together but it's good to make methods do only the job they describe - that will allow user to for example run decision making at lower frequency than the states update (for the sake of this tutorial we will call them together in enemy `tick` method just for the sake of smplification).

-When it comes to the enemy code itself, not much have changed except FSM setup:
+When it comes to the enemy code itself, not much have changed except FSM setup and enemy data type:

 ```rust
 # use std::{collections::HashMap, hash::Hash};